Fly Fishing Idaho

 by Bill Mason (No Nonsense Fly Fishing Guidebooks)

-The Point of Rocks area has very big trout, though fewer in numbers than in the other sections.
-This is the brown drake hatch area.
-Bear in mind that I have tried to condense the basic information needed to fly fish all sections of this complicated water on a single page.
-Types of Fish: Rainbow, brown, and some brook trout.
+Types of Fish: Rainbow and a few browns in the Snake River.
 This trail guide covers the “where, when, and how: to fish in this region.
 You’ll get a full-page map and information on the known hatches, suggested equipment to bring, and the best flies to use.

 © Bill Mason/No Nonsense Fly Fishing Guidebooks.
 All Rights Reserved.